-Student publications at MIT include The Tech, a student newspaper published weekly; Technique, the senior yearbook; and the ANNO, a publication of the Graduate Student Council; and The Byte, an online publication of the Undergraduate Association.
+Student publications at MIT include The Tech, a student newspaper published weekly; Technique, the senior yearbook; the ANNO, a publication of the Graduate Student Council; and The Byte, an online publication of the Undergraduate Association.
 There are also a number of student-run and produced literary and scientific publications.
 Students may also contribute their talents to a variety of departmental, organizational, and residence hall publications and websites.

 On the air, WMBR is MIT's commercial-free radio station operating under a license held by the Technology Broadcasting Corporation.
 On screen, the MIT Student Film & Video Production Club offers opportunities for students to learn about film and television production.

 The MIT Press